Many people say the financial benefits are one of the reasons they want to open a bed and breakfast.

 It still surprises some to find out that many bed and breakfasts aren't cheaper than a hotel or motel.
 This was the case years ago, but not now.
 Most guests who stay at a B&B are looking for something special and are usually willing to pay for it.

-The rate should be a function of direct and indirect costs plus an amount for profit.
+The rate should be a function of direct and indirect costs plus an amount of profit.

 Research what comparable accommodations in the area charge, and consider these points: